Charles M. Gurganus: Military career

 Gurganus commanded Special Purpose MAGTF-8 in Haiti and the Regimental Combat Team 8 in Anbar Province, Iraq in various capacities from 2005 to 2008.

 From 2010 to 2011, he was commander, US Marine Corps Forces Korea and U/C/J-5 (Strategy) of United Nations Command/Combined Forces Command/United States Forces Korea (2009–11) at Yongsan Garrison in Seoul.

 His medals include the Defense Superior Service Medal, the Legions of Merit with V device, and a gold star (in lieu of a second award).

 Following the September 2012 Camp Bastion Raid, Gurganus and other members of the base's military leadership came under investigation for negligence.
-Some guard towers at the base were manned by dummies.
+Some guard towers at the base were occupied by dummies.
 Two US service members, LtCol Christopher Raible and Sgt Bradley Atwell, were killed by enemy rocket fire in the attack.
 Raible was the commander of the Harrier squadron attached to the base.
 The entire Harrier squadron was destroyed or rendered combat ineffective as a result of the raid, making the attack the largest hit on US air-power since the Vietnam War.

 On September 30, 2013, Gurganus was asked to retire, along with the Marine major general who commanded the aviation arm at Camp Bastion, Gregg A. Sturdevant (whom the commandant recommended receiving a Letter of Censure by the Secretary of the Navy), and both complied.
 They were both honorably discharged and received full pay, pension, and benefits.
 Before the investigation, Gurganus had been nominated for a third star as Marine Corps Chief of Staff at the Pentagon; the appointment and the possibility of promotion to lieutenant general have now been rescinded.